xtimon/nginxparser/README.md

       --median, -m          Print the report based on a median duration of calls --remote, -r          Print the report based on the number of calls from remote hosts
+      --difference DIFFERENCE, -d DIFFERENCE
+                            Print the report is based on the difference between
+                            $request_time and $upstream_response_time.
+It
-      --status [STATUS [STATUS ...]], -s [STATUS [STATUS ...]]
+                            specifies the minimum difference, in seconds, for the registration of the request.
+Example -d 0.5 --status [STATUS [STATUS ...]], -s [STATUS [STATUS ...]]
                             Print the report, based on the request status --limit LIMIT, -L LIMIT
                             Limit the output reports.
 Default 100.
-      --slow, -S            Print the report based on the slow clients --debug, -d           Displays the count of unparsed lines and the unparsed line numbers
+      --debug, -D           Displays the count of unparsed lines and the unparsed line numbers

 examples: